-To that end, the ECB, together with the NCAs, has developed policies regarding fit and proper criteria, and supervisory practices and processes, which explain in further detail how the SSM applies, on a case-by-case basis, CRD IV and the EBA Guidelines.
-These policies are adopted without prejudice to national law and in compliance with the EBA Guidelines.
+To that end, the ECB, together with the NCAs, has developed policies regarding fit and proper criteria, and supervisory practices and processes, which explain in further detail how the SSM applies, on a case-by-case basis, the CRD IV as transposed by national law and the joint ESMA and EBA Guidelines on suitability and the EBA Guidelines on internal governance.
+These policies are adopted without prejudice to national law and in compliance with both aforementioned Guidelines.
 In the absence of contradictory binding national law, they should be adhered to by the ECB and NCAs.
 The NCAs have agreed, to the extent possible, to interpret and develop national law in line with these policies.
 The Guide reflects the policies that had been agreed on by the Supervisory Board by the end of 2016.
 They will be reviewed in the light of the ongoing development of SSM practice for fit and proper supervision and international and European regulatory developments or new interpretations of the CRD IV, authoritatively presented by, for example, the Court of Justice of the European Union.

-See footnote 1.
+See footnote 2.